/

 Evaluating Data Integration Approaches

 Not all data integration tools are created equal, especially for the demanding use case of CRM-ERP sync.
-Solutions generally fall into three categories, each with distinct technical limitations.
+When evaluating the best ETL tools for integrating ERP and CRM systems, solutions generally fall into three categories, each with distinct technical limitations.

 1. Generic iPaaS Platforms: These platforms offer a wide array of connectors and visual workflow builders.
 Tools like APPSeCONNECT provide drag-and-drop designers and pre-built templates to connect various applications [2].
 However, they often simulate bi-directional sync by running two separate one-way syncs.
 This approach introduces significant latency and lacks a unified mechanism for conflict resolution, increasing the risk of data inconsistency.